 "Andrew Tiedt was very professional and considerate to personal circumstances and gave sound advice that resulted in the best outcome possible.
 Highly recommended."

-Section 303 of the Queensland Criminal Code creates the offence of Manslaughter and, quite simply, provides that:
+Section 303 of the Criminal Code Act 1899 creates the offence of manslaughter and, quite simply, provides that:

 “A person who unlawfully kills another under such circumstances as not to constitute murder is guilty of manslaughter.”